 As part of our commitment to protecting the environment, the City of Falls Church became an EPA Green Power Partner in 2012.
 This means that a certain proportion of the power we use in City facilities and streetlights (currently a minimum of 25%) has been generated from environmentally preferable renewable resources, such as solar, wind, geothermal, biogas, low-impact biomass, and low-impact small hydroelectric sources.
 The Falls Church community followed suit in 2013, becoming the first EPA Green Power Community in the Commonwealth of Virginia.
-More than 3% of the power used in our community is green power.
+More than 3% of the power used in our community is renewable energy or "green power".

 Improving & Strengthening Our Community